DevDivyanshJindal/JavaFullStack/README.md

 ### 📥 Prerequisites

 - Ensure you have [Java JDK](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) installed on your machine.
-- A compatible IDE (e.g., IntelliJ IDEA, Eclipse, or NetBeans) or a text editor.
+- A compatible IDE (e.g., IntelliJ IDEA, Eclipse, or Visual Studio Code) or a text editor.

 ### ⚙️ Installation